simonsobs/sotodlib/docs/context.rst

 - Committing changes to the database (i.e. writing them to disk) can be slow, especially on certain filesystems.
-If you are making many updates in a row to the metadata index, consider using :py:class:`ManifestDbBatchManager` (see example there) to reduce I/O overhead.
+If you are making many updates in a row to the metadata index, consider using :py:class:`DbBatchManager` or :py:class:`MultiDbBatchManager` (see examples in their respective API documentations) to reduce I/O overhead.